We provide the following paid environmental monitoring services to anyone.

 We provide a professional, high quality and cost effective solution for all your water testing requirements.
 Using the latest analytic methods and equipment, we have extensive knowledge and experience of analysing drinking, environmental, industrial, recreational (e.g. swimming pools and jacuzzis), and waste waters for chemical and microbiological parameters.

 This service is provided to public private and private sectors to address health and safety concerns and to ensure compliance with regulation.

-We can test waters for a broad range of chemical and microbiological parameters.
+We test waters for a broad range of chemical and microbiological parameters.
 We provide a sampling service, sample containers and can arrange for sample collection.
 Advice and testing is offered for the following types of water:

 Natural Environment – checking the quality of waters in the following areas

 - Pollution of rivers and streams

 - Ground water contamination